A lot has been said about sighting and follow-through. But how much do you actually see during sighting and follow through?

 The correct sight picture.

-Target out of focus and front sight clear and aligned in the rear sight.
+Target out of focus and front sight clear and aligned within the rear sight.

 Diagram showing follow through and how the sights move during recoil.